Economics and Business (ECB)

 355. Multinational Corporations in Historical Perspective Seminar

 Organizational Economics offers an economic approach to the study of management.
-We explore the design of effective performance evaluation systems and employee compensation plans.
+We explore how concepts such as optimization and equilibrium can be applied to real problems inside the firm, such as the design of effective performance evaluation systems and employee compensation plans.
 We consider in detail the problem of assigning decision-making authority within a company.
-Topics covered include theories of the firm, contract theory, incentives within organizations, relational contracting, careers in organizations, etc. The course will use Harvard Business School case studies and will invite business practitioners.
+Organizational economics views the firm as a collection of contractual relationships.
+Topics covered include contract theory, incentives within organizations, relational contracting, and careers in organizations.
+The course will use Harvard Business School case studies and will invite business practitioners.
 Prerequisite: ECB 301.
 Alternate years.
 HEJEEBU

 365-369.
 Advanced Topics

 Selected topics of current interest in economics and business.
 Check individual course description for prerequisite(s).
 See Topics Courses.

 Observation of and participation in activities related to Economics and Business courses and to the career goals of the student.
 The student works with a business, government, or other appropriate institution under the direction of the organization's leaders and a faculty supervisor.
 Prerequisites: junior standing; courses that adequately prepare the student for the internship; and approval by the faculty supervisor.
 Internships are normally for two terms.
 The maximum credit that may be earned in an Economics and Business internship is three term credits.
 A maximum of two course credits may be counted toward satisfying the requirement of nine course credits numbered in the 300s or 400s for the Bachelor of Arts degree.
 (CR) See Courses 280/380.